A Message from your Area Director:

 Secondly, the buildings in Botetourt have great amenities.
 The halls have fewer people than the average freshman hall, helping to foster a sense of camaraderie and community.
 In addition, the kitchens in Botetourt are enormous, and each has a built-in dining booth that’s perfect for sharing a meal with your newfound friends.
-Botetourt’s halls are also all equipped with air-conditioned lounges that have comfy chairs and couches, televisions with cable connections, desks for studying, and recreational activity tables ranging from pool to air hockey and even ping pong!
+Botetourt’s halls are also all equipped with air-conditioned lounges that have comfy chairs and couches, televisions with cable connections, desks for studying, and various entertainment amenities!
 Outside the Botetourt area, there are large courtyards with picnic tables, ideal for enjoying the beautiful Williamsburg weather while doing homework or just hanging out.

 As far as packing goes, don’t forget a shower caddy and shower shoes, because Botetourt has shared hall bathrooms.
 You may also want to bring a water pitcher or reusable water bottle since there are no sinks in the rooms.
 We also highly recommend waterproof boots (when it rains here, it pours), and a personal microwave and refrigerator so you don’t have to hike downstairs to the kitchen every time you want a snack.
-Basic cleaning supplies, like paper towels, Clorox wipes, and Febreze will come in handy, too.
+Basic cleaning supplies, like paper towels, Clorox wipes, and Febreeze will come in handy, too.
 Laundry detergent pods often do not work well with our washing machines, so we recommend liquid detergent.

 Through Self –Determination we will make Botetourt a home away from home!
-Please check out the video to learn more about what that means, and get ready to get involved with hall council!
+Please check out the video to learn more about what that means, and get ready to be involved with hall council!

 Self Determination à http://tinyurl.com/communitynorms

 Now that you’ve learned about all of the amazing things that Botetourt has to offer, we would just like to give you a few parting words of advice.
 First, we recommend getting in touch with your roommate(s) over the summer to learn their likes and dislikes and to work out who is bringing which essentials.
-Second, follow us on Twitter @wmbotetourt and be on the lookout for Facebook pages for Botetourt, your building, or even just your hall.
+Second, be on the lookout for Facebook pages for Botetourt, your building, or even just your hall.
 Third, if you have anything to ask, feel free to contact us using the email addresses below.